Mary Heebner: Early life and education

-Heebner was born on April 19, 1951 in Los Angeles, California to Claire Lucille Menei and Walter Schussler Heebner.
+Heebner was born on April 19, 1951, in Burbank, California, to Claire Lucille Menei and Walter Schussler Heebner.
 Her father, Walter, was a professional musician, composer, and songwriter, then as an executive at RCA Records and Capitol Records.
-Mary Heebner attended Providence High School, where Corita Kent and Daniel Berrigan made occasional contact.
+Mary Heebner attended Providence High School during which she was a part-time studio assistant to Corita Kent at Immaculate Heart High School.
+Heebner credits Kent as an influence in her career and Heebner would also make occasional contact with Daniel Berrigan while at Immaculate Heart.

 She attended the University of California, Santa Barbara's College of Creative Studies and graduated with a B.A. in 1973.
-She also received her M.F.A. from UC Santa Barbara in 1977, working under William Dole.
+She also received her M.F.A. from UC Santa Barbara in 1977, working with mentor William Dole.

 Career

 Heebner's work has been in both private and public collections including: San Francisco Museum of Modern Art, the National Gallery of Art, the National Museum of Women in the Arts, the Library of Congress, the British Library, the New York Public Library, Stanford University, Dartmouth College, Columbia University, University of Chicago, University of Michigan, Indiana University, and Santa Barbara Museum of Art.

-She founded simplemente maria press in 1995, which produces limited edition artist's books that combine her paintings and writing.
-Heebner has also created separate artist's books derived from her paintings based on the works of William Shakespeare, Pablo Neruda and Clayton Eshleman.
+She founded Simplemente Maria Press in 1995, which produces limited edition artist's books that combine her paintings and writing.
+Heebner has collaborated with writers for several artists books including a book based on Hamlet by William Shakespeare, Pablo Neruda, Sienna Craig, Michael Hannon, Stephen Kessler and Clayton Eshleman.
 HarperCollins published trade editions of two of Heebner's artist's books that paired her paintings with the poems of Pablo Neruda, which featured translations by Scottish writer Alastair Reid, printed in honor of the poet's 100th birthday.
 The first book, On the Blue Shore of Silence, was followed in 2008 by a companion volume, Intimacies.

 Heebner has an abiding interest in antiquity.
 In 1995 she wrote and illustrated a monograph, Old Marks, New Marks, with an essay by Carolyn Radlo, linking her practice to ancient mark making.
-In 1997 she was invited by the French minister of culture to visit the Lascaux cave, which has been closed to the public since 1963.
+In 1997, the French minister of culture invited her to visit the Lascaux cave, which has been closed to the public since 1963.
 This inspired a series of paintings and an artist's book, Scratching the Surface: a visit to Lascaux and Rouffignac, which prompted an invitation to revisit Lascaux.
-A visit to Angkor and Ayutthaya led to large installation pieces ("Bodhisattvas at Ayutthaya" and "Ancient Presences" and three artist books (Full Lotus, Bayon: Sketches from Bayon Temple, Angkor Thom, and Silent Faces/Angkor) and the series Geography of A Face: Khmer.
+A visit to Angkor and Ayutthaya led to large installation pieces ("Bodhisattvas at Ayutthaya" and "Ancient Presences" and three artist books (Full Lotus, Bayon: Sketches from Bayon Temple, Angkor Thom, and Silent Faces/Angkor) and the series Geography of A Face: Khymer.